pingcap/docs/analyze-slow-queries.md

 #### Expired MVCC versions and excessive keys

-Too many expired MVCC versions on TiKV or long GC time can result in an accumulation of excessive MVCC versions, which will affect the scan speed due to the need to process these redundant MVCC versions.
+Too many expired MVCC versions on TiKV or long GC retention time of historical version data can result in an accumulation of excessive MVCC versions, which will affect the scan speed due to processing these redundant MVCC versions.

 Check `Total_keys` and `Processed_keys`.
 If they are greatly different, the TiKV instance has too many keys of the older versions.